andrey-hohlov/tabit/README.md

 # Tab it!
-Just tabs.
+Just javascript tabs.
 Make it where you want.
 No dependencies.
 Lightweight.
 Customizable.

 ## Install